BYU-Spacecraft-Group/TriSeptRaspberryPi/StartUpRun/README.md

 # How to add the service file:
-This will run a python script called ss.py with the path /home/pi/ss.py, saving the output files into /home/pi/
+This will run a python script called trisept.py with the path /home/pi/trisept.py, saving the output files into /home/pi/

-I made a script to install it automatically (run it with sudo and run it in the same directory as the file trisept.service file or it won't work)
+I made a script to install it automatically (run it with sudo and run it in the same directory as the file trisept.service file or it won't work).
+It also might need to be execute enabled with 'chmod u+x autoSetup.sh'

 But if it doesn't work do this:
 * Copy/Paste the file 'trisept.service' into /lib/systemd/system/